4tocall/File-Collector-Script/README.md

       - Save and exit the editor.

-      - Reload your Zsh configuration:
+      - Reload your Zsh configuration :

       ```bash